milaboratory/mixcr/README.md

 ## Obtaining a license

-To run MiXCR one need a license file.
+To run MiXCR one needs a license file.
 MiXCR is free for academic users with no commercial funding.
 We are committed to support academic community and provide our software free of charge for scientists doing non-profit research.

 Academic users can quickly get a license at https://licensing.milaboratories.com.